dapr/docs/daprdocs/content/en/reference/api/secrets_api.md

 }
 ```

-Notice the name of the secret (`db-secret`) is **not** returned as part of the result.
-Contrast this with the result from a secret store with name/value semantics as shown bellow.
+The above example demonstrates a response from a secret store with multiple keys in a secret.
+Note that the secret name (`db-secret`) **is not** returned as part of the result.

 ##### Response from a secret store with name/value semantics: